 Instagram’s Official DM Limits

 Instagram restricts direct messages to prevent spam and protect user experience.
 There are two separate limit systems: one for manual messages you send yourself, and one for automated messages through Meta’s official Instagram Graph API.
-As of January 2026, automation via the official API allows 200 DMs per hour per account—a documented limit that tools like CreatorFlow, ManyChat, and LinkDM follow automatically.
+As of April 2026, automation via the official API allows 200 DMs per hour per account, a tool-side pacing convention that CreatorFlow, ManyChat, and LinkDM follow automatically.
 Manual limits are less transparent but generally range from 20-200 DMs per day depending on your account’s trust score.

 Manual Messaging Limits